Miyagawa Mandarin Oranges

 Inventory, lb : 0

-Miyagawa mandarins are available in the fall through winter, with a peak season in late October through November.
+Miyagawa mandarins are available in the mid-fall through winter, with a peak season in late October through November.

-Miyagawa mandarins are best suited for raw applications as their sweet-tangy flavor is showcased when consumed fresh, out-of-hand, and savored for their easy-to-peel, juicy nature.
+Miyagawa mandarins have a sweet-tart flavor suited for raw preparations.
+The mandarins are popularly consumed fresh, out-of-hand, and savored for their easy-to-peel, juicy nature.
 Miyagawa mandarins can be packed in lunch boxes, segmented and tossed into green salads, mixed into fruit bowls, or garnished over fish such as halibut, salmon, rockfish, and flounder.
-The fruits can also be added to cheese boards, grain bowls, or served over desserts such as ice cream, tarts, and cakes.
-In addition to using the mandarins in segments, the entire orange can be juiced and infused into sauces and marinades, or it can be blended into sorbets and granitas, or added to smoothies.
+The fruits can also be added to cheese boards, dips, gelatins, or served over desserts such as ice cream, tarts, and cakes.
+In addition to using the mandarins in segments, the entire orange can be juiced and infused into sauces and marinades, blended into sorbets and granitas, or added to smoothies.
 The juice can also be cooked into jelly and jams or used to flavor cheesecakes, frosting, panna cotta, mochi, and fillings for pastries and steamed buns.
 Try adding Miyagawa mandarins to tarts, crisps, cakes, or scones.
 The mandarin's rind can also be peeled and candied or dried, ground into a powder, and utilized as a seasoning.
-Miyagawa mandarins pair well with flavorful greens such as fennel, endive, and parsley, cheeses including blue, feta, and goat, meats such as poultry, beef, pork, and seafood, fruits such as strawberries, bananas, and mangoes, chocolate, and nuts such as walnuts, almonds, pecans, and hazelnuts.
+Miyagawa mandarins pair well with flavorful greens such as fennel, endive, and parsley, cheeses including blue, feta, and goat, meats such as poultry, beef, and pork, seafood, fruits including strawberries, bananas, and mangoes, chocolate, and nuts such as walnuts, almonds, pecans, and hazelnuts.
 Whole, unpeeled Miyagawa mandarins will keep for 1 to 2 weeks when stored in the refrigerator.

 Recipes that include Miyagawa Mandarin Oranges.
 One is easiest, three is harder.